Universal Large-order asymptotic behavior of the Strong-coupling and High-Temperature series expansions: Hypergeometric Approximation for the Strong-coupling expansion of the Yang-Lee model

-Note that the parameter $-\frac{3}{2}$ in the large order above does not depend on $m$ which reflects a kind of universality of the whole class and thus we can extend it to the case of the Yang-Lee model represented by the perturbation series in Eq.(\ref{Jpert}).
-What is important in the above large-order behavior is that the Hypergeometric function $_{\text{ }p}F_{p-1}(a_{1},...a_{p};b_{1}....b_{p-1};-\sigma z)$ has the same form of large order behavior of its expansion.
+Note that the parameter $b=-\frac{3}{2}$ in the large order above does not depend on $m$ which reflects a kind of universality of the whole class and thus we can extend it to the case of the Yang-Lee model represented by the perturbation series in Eq.(\ref{Jpert}).
+As we expected, this large order behavior tells us that the strong-coupling series expansion has a finite radius of convergence.
+What is important in the above large-order behavior is that the hypergeometric function $_{\text{ }p} F_{p-1}(a_{1},...a_{p};b_{1}....b_{p-1};-\sigma z)$ has the same form of large order behavior of its expansion.
 This can be shown by noting that:

 and thus has a large order behavior of the form in Eq.(\ref{large}) but with

 where

 and